Skip to main content

 Power over Ethernet (PoE)

-Power over Ethernet (PoE) is a technology that enables the transmission of both electrical power and data over a single standard Ethernet cable.
+Power over Ethernet (PoE) is a standardized technology that enables the transmission of both electrical power and data over a single standard Ethernet cable.
 This eliminates the need for separate power cables, simplifying installation and reducing cable clutter for compatible devices.

 PoE Terminology